informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 }
 ```

+In the same way that the vote is expected to be for a particular
+commit/height/round etc., and we therefor ommit that information in the trait,
+we can assume it is also for a particular chain id known to the light client,
+and can be ommitted from the trait.
+Whatever implements the trait should know
+what chain ID it is for.
+These traits there fore only work on one chain at a
+time.

 #### Validator Set

 A validator set is a collection of validators that we will want to iterate over